 Field-hunting tip

-Look in sedimentary deposits in clay or gypsum beds country — that is the host setting where sputnik aragonite typically forms.
+Look in sedimentary deposits in clay or gypsum beds country, the host setting where sputnik aragonite typically forms.
 If you start seeing gypsum, calcite, sulfur in float, you are in the right ground.
 Field specimens usually show a star-shaped cyclic twin clusters habit, so train your eye for that shape before scanning the outcrop.